IvanAksionau/selenium-docker/README.md

 - Get list of IP addresses -  ifconfig -all   -(run from C:\Users\user.name)

 # install docker:
-- https://docs.docker.com/desktop/windows/install/  Use WSL 2 instead of Hyper-V option is not selected for this cource
+- https://docs.docker.com/desktop/windows/install/  Use WSL 2 instead of Hyper-V option is not selected for this course

 # PORT_MAPPING
 - $ docker run -d -p hostPort:containerPort image  - example of command